BuiltBrokenModding/ICBM-2/README.md

 ### Why open source
 ICBM is no longer being supported by the UE team after 1.6.4.
 This is due to most of the content being merged into a mod called Artillects.
 In which none of the content will remain the same.
 Due to this Darkguardsman has released the code allowig anyone to update and release the mod.
 Following the conditions above.

+##Pull Request
+For 1.6.4 please pull request from now on to the 1.6.4 branch.
+For all above please pull request to the development branch.

 ##What is ICBM?
 ICBM is a Minecraft Mod that introduces intercontinental ballistic missiles to Minecraft.
 But the fun doesn't end there!
 This mod also features many different explosives, missiles and machines classified in three different tiers.
 If strategic warfare, carefully coordinated airstrikes, messing with matter and general destruction are up your alley, then this mod is for you!